One perk that may help attract and keep top talent is the flexibility to work a compressed work schedule.

 - Implementation varies from company to company, and even from department to department.

 - This article is for small business owners who are considering implementing a compressed work schedule.

 Attracting and retaining top talent is a major concern for small business owners across every industry.
 While things like competitive wages, top-notch benefits and adequate vacation time are important, for high-demand employees, such features are widely considered to be the bare minimum.
-If you want to attract the best workforce possible but you can't necessarily afford to increase salaries or benefits, offering flexibility is an excellent strategy.
+If you want to attract the best workforce possible but can't necessarily afford to increase salaries or benefits, offering flexibility is an excellent strategy.
 Some employers are offering their workers an alternative to the Monday through Friday, 9-to-5 schedule.
 Offering compressed work schedules makes it easier for SMBs to compete with larger corporations for elite talent.

 Editor's note: Looking for a time and attendance system for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.